tulibraries/primo/README.md

   # By default the pcAvailability is set to false
   config.pcavailability = false

+  # By default enable_loggagle is set to false
+  config.enable_loggagle = false
 end
 ```
 Now you can access those configuration attributes with `Primo.configuration.apikey`